lemarier/wry_demo/README.md

 ### Requirements
-**[wry standalone](https://github.com/lemarier/wry_standalone) is required** follow the step bellow.
+**[wry standalone](https://github.com/lemarier/wry_standalone) is required** follow the step below.

-You should only install once, we could also push binary via a deno script or a node package.
+You should only install wry once.
+We will probably also push binary via a deno script or a node package.

 ### Shell (Mac, Linux):
 ```bash